 ILA, USMX agree to 90-day extension in labor negotiations

-The prospect of a strike at United States East and Gulf Coast-based ports, which was widely expected in freight transportation logistics circles in recent weeks is on hold—for now, at least.
+The prospect of a strike at United States East and Gulf Coast-based ports, which was widely expected in freight transportation logistics circles in recent weeks at the end of September, is on hold—for now, at least.

 United States Federal Mediation and Conciliation Service Director George H. Cohen said today that negotiations this week between the International Longshoremen’s Association (ILA), the largest union of maritime workers in North America, and the United States Maritime Alliance (USMX), an alliance of container carriers, direct employers, and port associations serving United States-based East and Gulf Coasts, made progress “on several important subjects” and the ILA and USMX have agreed to extend the collective bargaining agreement, which was due to expire on September 30 for a ninety-day period through December 29.